 Feeling the pressure, Norah snaps at her roommates.
 They dismiss it as depression over losing her fiancé.
 Realizing she can’t go on, Norah phones Casey.
 They arrange a meeting in a public diner, which proves a sting and the police arrest Norah.

 Casey can’t let go of the case, however, and a chance bit of music triggers a breakthrough, revealing the true killer.

 This had potential.
 Another script pass could have excised the roommates.
 Another writer could have punched up the overall plausibility.
 Baxter and Burr both convince, with Burr proffering an unsettling mix of smarm and physical menace.
 Director Fritz Lang seems shackled by the sitcom-like opening, but flexes his formal muscles with a memorable scene set in the newspaper office at night, lit from outside by a flashing “Chronicle” sign.
 Indeed, the Baxter-Burr-Lang trio seem capable of more.

-- The print looks like a standard definition upconvert.↩
+The Watch TCM stream looks like a standard definition upconvert.